DEnis9978/Princess-Knightinghamm/README.md

+# Welcome to the kingdome of the Princess Knightinghamm!

 This is a simple game I have developed called Princess Knightinghamm.
 It's a simple project with the help of Brackey's YouTube channel.

 Throughout this project, I had the chance to learn valuable stuff such as: